IIIF/api/source/event/2016/newyork.md

 ---
-title: "Access to the World's Images; the IIIF Conference - New York 2015"
+title: "Access to the World's Images - New York 2015"
 layout: spec
 tags: [event ]
 ---